dfkaye/metafunction/README.md

-Instead of figuring out the internal value inside the closure, we only override the reference to the variable holding onto it, first with `inject` which takes the target name and the mocking name, then with `invoke` with takes a function inside of which we can call the `alias` of the closure.

-Note the trick here is to pass a second `context` argument to `invoke` (a la `vm.runInContext`), which contains references to the test library's `expect` method, and a value to be set for the the injected name 'mockInside.'
+Instead of figuring out the internal value inside the closure, we only override the reference to the variable holding onto it, first with `inject` which takes the target name and the mocking name, then with `invoke` with takes a function inside of which we can call the `alias` of the closure, and a `context` argument (a la `vm.runInContext`) which contains references to our test library's `expect` method (I'm using jasmine for this repo), a value to be set for the the injected name 'mockInside.'
+You also have access to the `context` inside the function executed by `invoke`.

 tests
 -----